kartik-v/bootstrap-star-rating/README.md

 The plugin supports only whole filled (or empty) stars and not partially filled stars.
 This is probably an enhancement to be planned for future.

 ## Installation
 The preferred way to install this plugin is using `composer` package manager.
+Either run

-- Either run `$ php composer.phar require kartik-v/bootstrap-star-rating "dev-master"`,
+    $ php composer.phar require kartik-v/bootstrap-star-rating "dev-master"

+or add:

+    "kartik-v/bootstrap-star-rating": "dev-master"

-- or add `"kartik-v/bootstrap-star-rating": "dev-master"` to your `composer.json` file
+to your composer.json file

-> You can also manually install the plugin easily to your project.
+You can also manually install the plugin easily to your project.
 Just use the ZIP/TAR ball links to download the assets (css and js folders) into your project.

 ## Usage

-- Load the following assets in your header.
+Step 1: Load the following assets in your header.

     <link href="http://netdna.bootstrapcdn.com/bootstrap/3.1.0/css/bootstrap.min.css" rel="stylesheet">
     <link href="path/to/css/star-rating.min.css" media="all" rel="stylesheet" type="text/css" />
     <script src="path/to/js/star-rating.min.js" type="text/javascript"></script>;

-- If you noticed, you need to load the `bootstrap.min.css` in addition to the `star-rating.min.css` and `star-rating.min.js`.
+If you noticed, you need to load the `bootstrap.min.css` in addition to the `star-rating.min.css` and `star-rating.min.js`.

-- Initialize the plugin on your page.
+Step 2: Initialize the plugin on your page.
+For example,

     // initialize with defaults
     $("#input-id").rating();